 Both ends of the spectrum are undesirable.
-However, sexual issues are worth going through, It depends on what the pair considers to be normal and what their lowest point of desire is.
-In any case, a sudden change in sex drive is a warning indicator that should not be ignored.
+However, sexual issues are worth going through, It depends on what the couple considers to be normal and what their lowest point of desire is.
+In any case, a sudden change in sexual drive is a warning indicator that should not be ignored.

 #3.
 One of You Doesn’t Give the Other Priority